 Call Senior Resources at 800‐690‐6998 for assistance with Connpace or Medicare.
 Information is also available on the Senior Resources website,www.seniorresourcesec.org

 A C.H.O.I.C.E.S.
-Counselor is onsite at the Estuary on Monday and Friday mornings, by appointment.
+Counselor is onsite at the Estuary on Mondays and Wednesdays, by appointment.
 Assistance with Medicare, Medicaid and Social Security is available.
 Please call 860‐388‐1611, x202 for an appointment.

 What if I have an idea for a new program or trip, or want to teach a class?